krupal-1096/ProbX-News/README.md

 # ProbX News

 ProbX News is an AI-powered fact-checking experience for web and mobile that lets users drop a news link or image and instantly get a credibility verdict, sourced evidence, and a clear audit trail of how the agent reasoned.
-The interface keeps users in the loop with a live progress indicator and a ticker-styled ad rail, then surfaces a bold Real/Fake result with curated sources.
+The interface keeps users in the loop with a live progress indicator and a ticker-styled info rail, then surfaces a bold Real/Fake result with curated sources.

 ## How It Works
 - Input: Users submit a URL/text snippet or upload an image.